-The George Washington University is slowly ramping up in-person activities as we prepare to be in-person to the fullest extent possible for the fall 2021 semester.
+The George Washington University is preparing for an in-person fall 2021 semester.
 Still, the majority of our engagement opportunities for prospective students and families remain virtual and can be found on our Journey to GW page.
 Learn more about GW's response to COVID-19 and our plan for the future.
 For information and resources on COVID-19, visit the CDC’s website.
 Our team is available to answer questions by phone (202-994-6040) or email ([email protected]) during regular business hours.
 Thank you for your patience and understanding during this time.

 Spend some time in our Admissions & Alumni Welcome Center and explore campus - from wherever you are!
 Register for our on-demand information session to familiarize yourself with GW.

 "I chose to come to GW because I wanted to study political science in a place where all the action is!
 My educational experience at GW has been absolutely incredible.
 The professors I get to work with have years of experience in their fields that translates to teaching us how to apply what we are learning to the real world.
 I have had the honor to study with past DNC employees, members of the White House Correspondent Organization, and diplomats who have gone out of their way to make us love the content we are learning.
 The internships and jobs I have gotten in DC have been because of the extraordinary network professors and students have established at GW!
 I am so grateful for my GW experience!”